Synthetic Biology Journal ›› 2024, Vol. 5 ›› Issue (5): 1211-1226.DOI: 10.12211/2096-8280.2024-024

 37 | DE LAS HERAS ALARCON C, PENNADAM S, ALEXANDER C. Stimuli responsive polymers for biomedical applications[J].
 Chemical Society Reviews, 2005, 34(3): 276-285. |

-38 | MA Y M, WEI D X, YAO H, et al. Synthesis, characterization and application of thermoresponsive polyhydroxyalkanoate-graft-Poly(N-isopropylacrylamide)[J].
+38 | MA Y M, WEI D X, YAO H, et al. Synthesis, characterization and application of thermoresponsive polyhydroxyalkanoate-graft-poly(N-isopropylacrylamide)[J].
 Biomacromolecules, 2016, 17(8): 2680-2690. |

 39 | YU L P, ZHANG X, WEI D X, et al. Highly efficient fluorescent material based on rare-earth-modified polyhydroxyalkanoates[J].
 Biomacromolecules, 2019, 20(9): 3233-3241. |